-So, when I started looking at rewards credit cards, I focused on one that would do far more than just let me make charges.
-It had to be advantageous to my circumstances, especially for rewards and travel.
-Therefore, the Capital One Venture Rewards Credit Card was at the top of my list—and I’ve been a cardholder for seven years now.
-Here’s a look at the Capital One Venture’s benefits and why I’m keeping the card active and at the ready.
+So, when I started looking at rewards credit cards, I focused on finding one that would do far more than just let me make charges.
+I wanted to choose a card that would be advantageous to my unique circumstances, especially for rewards and travel.

-Figuring out what spending categories will generate the most credit card rewards isn’t something I enjoy, so I was attracted to the simplicity of earning an unlimited 2X miles on all purchases.
+I don’t enjoy figuring out which spending categories will generate the most credit card rewards.
+With the Capital One Venture, I was attracted to the simplicity of earning an unlimited 2X miles on all purchases.
 For this reason, I use my Capital One Venture for most major purchases over $100, whether it’s to upgrade a phone, buy clothes or do some holiday shopping.
-If I charge $1,500 in a month, I know that Capital One will drop 3,000 miles into my reward bank.
+If I charge $1,500 in a month, I know that I’ll earn 3,000 Capital One miles.
 It’s an uncomplicated calculation.

 Fun to watch the miles rack up

-For example, this month my mom was in town, and I took her out for a swanky meal.
+I like seeing exactly how many miles I earn for each charge.
+To do so, I just log in to my account and navigate to the “Earn Activity” section.
+For example, my mom was recently in town, and I took her out for a swanky meal.
 That bill was $188.44, and it earned me 377 miles.
-I splurged on two pairs of sunglasses for $145.39, which netted me 291 miles.
+I then splurged on two pairs of sunglasses for $145.39, which netted me 291 miles.
 It’s like checking the progress of a savings account.

-When I’m abroad, I’ll usually use my Capital One Venture not just for accommodations but activities, dining and shopping because doesn’t charge foreign transaction fees (unlike many travel cards).
-These fees are often 3 percent of a charge, so a vacation where I might spend $4,000 can cost an extra $120.
+When I’m abroad, I’ll usually use my Capital One Venture to pay for activities, dining and shopping since it doesn’t charge foreign transaction fees.
+In comparison, many cards charge a 3 percent fee for each transaction made abroad, so a vacation where I might spend $4,000 can add $120 in foreign transaction fees.

-I have an especially large credit limit on my Capital One Venture card, and it saved my teenage daughter’s life.
+I have a very large credit limit on my Capital One Venture card, and it saved my teenage daughter’s life.
 A couple of years ago, I took her to the Dominican Republic.
-She suddenly became very seriously ill on a remote island in the middle of the trip.
+In the middle of the trip, she suddenly became very ill.
 I rushed her to the local hospital, but before they would admit her, I had to pay a $1,000 deposit.
 The final bill was well over $5,000.
-Even if I had that much cash available in my checking account, credit cards are the better tool to use since they’re embedded with consumer protections.
+Even if I had that much cash available in my checking account, credit cards are a better tool to use since they include consumer protections.

-Further, this Capital One credit card comes with Eno, Capital One’s fraud monitoring program.
-Being outside the U.S. and charging that much was nerve-racking, but I knew my account was protected—allowing me to concentrate on the important task of helping my daughter recover.
+Further, this Capital One card comes with Eno, Capital One’s fraud monitoring program.
+Being in the Dominican Republic and charging that much was nerve-racking, but I knew my account was protected, which allowed me to concentrate on the important task of helping my daughter recover.

 The information about the United℠ Explorer Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.